Will, Your Baby, Be Spoiled If You Don’t Sleep Train

-When a client of mine e-mailed me recently concerned about what a co-worker told her about her baby I felt compelled to share my thoughts with you.
-This clients co-worker had told her that if she didn’t sleep train and let her baby cry it out, her baby would grow up to be spoiled.
+Will your baby be spoiled if you don’t sleep Train?
+Its a question I get asked a lot when a client of mine emailed me.
+I recently felt concerned about what a co-worker told her about her baby I felt compelled to share my thoughts with you.
+This clients co-worker had told her that if she didn’t sleep Train and let her baby cry it out.
+Her baby would grow up to be spoiled.
 She alluded to the fact that by the time he was 7 or 8 years old, he’d be “running the show.”

-To put pressure on a parent to say that if you don’t sleep train a 6-month old he will be “running things” in a year, three years, or ten years is simply ridiculous!
+To put pressure on a parent to say that if you don’t sleep train a 6-month old.
+He will be “running things” in a year, three years or ten years is simply ridiculous!

-Does that mean I believe you should give up and NOT sleep train?
+Does that mean I believe you should give up and NOT sleep Train?
 Not at all.

-Work on it, YES, but don’t make it your life’s mission or sacrifice your beliefs because you believe your baby will turn out to be a terror if you don’t.
+Work on it, YES.
+But don’t make it your life’s mission or sacrifice your beliefs because you believe your baby will turn out to be a terror if you don’t.

 Your 6-month old is not meaningfully manipulating you.
-Your 8-month old twins are not intentionally conspiring to keep you awake at night (as much as it might feel that way).
+The 8-month old twins are not intentionally conspiring to keep you awake at night (as much as it might feel that way).
 Your toddler is not planning his night-wakings to correspond with that work deadline the next day.

-However as the adult I just know he just needed the sleep!
+However, as the adult, I just know he just needed the sleep!

-So to me it makes more sense that there will be some non-sleep-trained babies that are spoiled and others who are not, just like there will be spoiled sleep trained babies and those who are not.
+So to me, it makes more sense that there will be some non-sleep-trained babies that are spoiled and others who are not, just like there will be spoiled sleep-trained babies and those who are not.
 Why?
 Because being spoiled comes from what we do with our children day in and day out.
-It might be related to sleep, it certainly wont help the situation, but it might not.
+It might be related to sleep, it certainly won’t help the situation, but it might not.

-For example, as a baby grows into a toddler and she is allowed to come into your bed every night, she is learning one of two things:
+For example, as a baby grows into a toddler, and she is allowed to come into your bed every night, she is learning one of two things: